cdev-framework/cdev-website/content/docs/examples/staticsite.md

 hugo -D
 ```
 {{<tool_tip key="info" summary="Hugo Build">}}
-The command `hugo`, builds the Hugo site.
-For the purposes of this example the `-D` is utilized to include content marked as drafts in the build.
+The command `hugo`, builds the `Hugo` site.
+For the purposes of this example, the `-D` flag is utilized to include content marked as drafts in the build.
 To see where content is marked as a draft in this example, view the `quickstart/content/posts/my-first-post.md` file.

 {{</tool_tip>}}